CAPE Phase 1 is open·Form 19 deadline: Aug 2026·Updated Apr 20, 2026

 Unliquidated entries – eligible for CAPE Phase 1 regardless of entry date, as long as the entry date falls within the IEEPA refund window (February 4, 2025 through early February 2026).

 Liquidated within the past 80 days – eligible for CAPE Phase 1.
 CBP will reliquidate and issue a refund.
+Note: "past 80 days" is calculated from the date you file your Declaration — not from April 20, 2026.
+The cutoff shifts forward by one day with every passing day.

 Liquidated more than 80 days ago – not eligible for CAPE Phase 1.
 File a Form 19 protest before the 180-day protest deadline instead.